 How We Handle Appointments, Walk-ins, Late Arrivals, and No-Shows

-If you arrive without an appointment before 4:45 p.m., you may either:
+If you arrive without an appointment, you may take a pre-packed bag/s of food.

-What happens if I am Late for my Appointment Time?
+What happens if I am Late for my Appointment?

 If you know you can’t make your appointment, please try to cancel before noon on Tuesday.
 Use the link you received via Text or Email to cancel.
 This allows another shopper to get an appointment and is greatly appreciated.